 Q. On your website you mention memories of childhood and that you also use found images, does your own childhood have a particular resonance for you?
 And, when you create a painting, are you mixing up your own memories with speculations about the people in the photographs?

-A. I've always regarded myself first and foremost as an artist, my work in the design industry has generally been at the creative end (i.e. book jackets and record sleeves) nevertheless you are right that there is a big difference between being the two disciplines… design is always about the clients' brief whereas art is about the artist's unvarnished reflections on the world around him.
+A. I've always regarded myself first and foremost as an artist, my work in the design industry has generally been at the creative end – book jackets and record sleeves – nevertheless you are right there is a big difference between the two disciplines… design is always about the clients' brief whereas art is the artist's subjective depiction of his world.

 Q. Finally, are there any particular artists you admire or who's work has had a strong influence on your own art?

 A. Turner is my hero, I especially love his loose watercolours.
-Frank Auerbach for his darkness.
-Also certain photo-inspired artists like Peter Doig.
+Walter Sicket for his darkness.
+Also certain photo-inspired artists such as Peter Doig.